Have you ever considered a coach holiday?

 This is not true in my experience.

 There are lots of differences between coach holidays, with a variety of types, paces and styles available – ideally something to suit everyone.
-Most coach holiday companies will give details around the pacing of the tour, the fitness levels required and the itinerary should give an idea of the activity levels too.
+Most coach holiday companies will give details about the pacing of the tour, and the fitness levels required and the itinerary should give an idea of the activity levels too.

 Coach holidays can include walking, sports, adventure travel, cycling and much more besides.